 Benefits of Impairment Cost

 - Analysts and investors always want to know the overall health of a company.
-Whether or not an asset is performing at its full capacity is crucial for the growth of a company.
-A good understanding of impairment cost helps stakeholders to understand the track record and decision-making ability of a company.
+Whether or not an asset is performing at its full capacity is crucial for a company’s growth.
+A good understanding of impairment cost helps stakeholders understand the track record and decision-making ability of a company.
 There could be incidents where managers might have taken a premature decision to write down an asset.

-- In the past, there have been incidents where businesses take a wrong decision on impairment, and as a result, falter.
-Impairment in a way always helps investors to understand such warnings.
+- In the past, there have been incidents where businesses make a wrong decision on impairment and, as a result, falter.
+Impairment, in a way, always helps investors to understand such warnings.

 Drawbacks of Impairment

 - Understanding and calculating the cash flow from a specific asset usually gets difficult.
-There are a few methods that are commonly in use such as assessing the current market value, calculating the NRV, and sum of future net cash flows.
+There are a few methods that are commonly in use, such as assessing the current market value, calculating the NRV, and the sum of future net cash flows.
 However, none of the methods are full-proof.

 - There is no in-depth explanation or procedure for assessing the impairment cost.
 So, calculating impairment cost or charge is more of an art than science.
 This gives companies an opportunity to manipulate numbers in their favor.
 Also, the process of impairment is usually hidden from investors.
 This may mislead investors into correctly evaluating the financial health of a company.